jeffdoolittle/DbTransmogrifier/README.md

 }
 ```

-Any class implementing the ```IMigration``` interface, and decorated with the ```MigrationAttribute``` will be processed as a migration by the DBTransmogrifier.
+Any class implementing the ```IMigration``` interface, and decorated with the ```MigrationAttribute``` will be processed as a migration by the DbTransmogrifier.
 See the *SampleMigrations* project for a detailed example.

 Command line options
 ------------------------------------

-DBTransmogrifier supports the following command line options:
+DbTransmogrifier supports the following command line options:

 ### Database level commands